anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/create-site-by-custom-template-and-grant-permissions.rst

 That is all, the flow is configured.

-.. hint:: You are may using the actions for setting variables with your site URL and the name of the list and then use it in Plumsail Actions in *‘SharePoint Site URL‘* and *‘List Name‘* fields for more convenient using of actions.
+.. hint:: You are may using actions for setting variables with your site URL and the name of the list and then use it in Plumsail Actions in *‘SharePoint Site URL‘* and *‘List Name‘* fields for more convenient using of actions.